chenasraf/simple-scaffold/README.md

 ### Configuration Files

 You can use a config file to more easily maintain all your scaffold definitions.
+Simple Scaffold **auto-detects** config files in the current directory — no `--config` flag needed.

+It searches for these files in order: `scaffold.config.{mjs,cjs,js,json}`, `scaffold.{mjs,cjs,js,json}`, `.scaffold.{mjs,cjs,js,json}`.

 `scaffold.config.js`